monicadsong/hbc-webapp/README.md

 # HBC Tech Week Scheduler
 Web application to allow HBC producers to easily create tech week schedules.
-Built using Flask, SQLALchemy, Jinja, Bootstrap and Python3.
+Built using Flask and Bootstrap.

 ## Flask Web App
-Application runs on an Amazon EC2 instance and is accessible at http://34.207.173.18:5001 Algorithm development available at https://github.com/monicadsong/CS182-Final-Project
+Application runs on an Amazon EC2 instance and is accessible at http://34.207.173.18:5001

+Algorithm development available at https://github.com/monicadsong/CS182-Final-Project